corneliajohnson/corneliajohnson/README.md

 ![](https://user-images.githubusercontent.com/38992646/104315081-69ba7b80-54a8-11eb-91e9-68650adf1788.png)

-#### I am full-stack software engineer, I build applications with HTML, CSS, JavaScript, ReactJs, C# and other tools/technologies.
+#### I'm a full-stack software engineer, I build applications with HTML, CSS, JavaScript, ReactJs, C# and other tools/technologies.
 I enjoy creating technology that can benefit any user.
 I am always looking for ways to complete projects and willing to learn any technology that is best for the end goal.

 #### I gained management skills through my responsibilities in the military.
 More importantly, I also learned how important it is to be a team player.
 I understand the importance of planning, communication.
 That awareness has lead me to complete tasks timely and resourcefully.